kerberos-io/documentation/2_requirements.md

 ### Raspberry Pi

-As said, you can run Kerberos.io **on every machine**, however we recommend to run Kerberos.io on a **Raspberry Pi**, as it is a low-budget microcontroller which can you buy in almost every electronic shop.
-Besides that Kerberos.io comes with a custom OS called **KIOS** (Kerberos.io Operating System), which you can deploy to your Raspberry Pi in just a few minutes.
-Kerberos.io supports **all Raspberry Pi versions** (1, 2 and 3).
+As said, you can run Kerberos.io **on every Linux based machine**, however we recommend to run Kerberos.io on a **Raspberry Pi**, as it is a low-budget microcontroller which can you buy in almost every (online) electronic shop.
+Therefore Kerberos.io comes with a custom ARM OS called [**KIOS**](installation/KiOS) (Kerberos.io Operating System), which you can deploy to your Raspberry Pi in just a few minutes.
+Kerberos.io supports **all Raspberry Pi versions** (1, 2, 3 and Zero).

 ![Raspberry Pi Model A](2_raspberry-pi-a.png)

+For the moment of writing (2016), we do **not support other boards**.

 ### SD card